A7mad-2000as/GoFishCustomSearcherCaseStudy/README.md

 4. Quiscensce Search
 5. Internal Iterative Deepining

-This will naturlly make this custom engine less powerful than the default implementation of GoFish.
+This will naturally make this custom engine less powerful than the default implementation of GoFish.